docs4class/371fall22/03-syllabus.Rmd

 ## Text and Resources

-- The course website (primary reource)
+- The course website (primary resource)
 - An Introduction to Statistical Learning with Applications in R; by Gareth James, Daniela Witten, Trevor Hastie and Robert Tibshirani
 - R: A self-learn tutorial.
 - Other free, publicly available datasets and publications.